carolynduby/ApacheMetronWorkshop/02_ParsingSquid/README.md

 	Kafka Topic: mysquid
 	Parser Type: Grok
 ```
+Don't worry if you see the "No Matching Kafka Topic", the Kafka Topic will be created automatically on save.
 <img src="images/mysquid_create_sensor.png" width="35%" height="35%" title="Create My Squid Sensor">

 4. Click to expand the Grok Statement.
 Copy and paste the grok expression below to the right of the MYSQUID grok expression name: